Nueva Ecija: Politics

 The Governor of Nueva Ecija is the highest-ranking official in the province, after the President of the Philippines.
-The province is divided into five congressional districts, which consists of 27 municipalities and five cities, namely: Cabanatuan, San Jose, Palayan, Gapan and Science City of Muñoz.
+The province is divided into six congressional districts, which consists of 27 municipalities and five cities, namely: Cabanatuan, San Jose, Palayan, Gapan and Science City of Muñoz.
 The provincial capital is Palayan City.

 Each district has a specialization, where district 1 is known for its organic agriculture, district 2 is known for its highlands and protected forests, district 3 is known for its urban and economic settings, and district 4 is known for its diverse cultural celebrations.
 Each district is under a congressperson, whom represents the district at the House of Representatives in Congress.

-Political alliances in the province are extremely strong, with the ruling party, the Liberal Party of the Philippines, staying in power since the post-martial law era.
 Being an agricultural province, the main political agenda for the province is agricultural and aquacultural advancements, along with high level education, health, and job and business generation.
-The current governor of the province is Aurelio Umali and its vice governor is Anthony Umali.
+The current governor of the province is Aurelio Umali and its vice governor is Gil Raymond Umali.

 Culture

-Novo Ecijano culture is a mixture of Tagalog, Kapampangan, Pangasinense, Ilokano, and other indigenous cultures within the province.
+Novo Ecijano culture, primarily Tagalog in base, also has a mixture of Kapampangan, Pangasinense, Ilokano, and other indigenous cultures within the province.
 A melting pot of culture, the province has a varied of festivals, traditions, and beliefs that constitute Novo Ecijano heritage, along with tangible heritage structures, scenes, and objects.

-Cosmopolitanism

-Novoecijano architecture is based on indigenous Filipino types, Spanish colonial types, American colonial types, and modernist types.
-In rural areas, the bahay kubo is still present, but has decreased significantly.
-Spanish and American colonial architecture, like those in the National Capital Region, have slowly been demolished one after the other, signaling a destruction of colonial heritage.
-Despite this, there are still colonial structures preserved and conserved such as town churches and some houses surrounding them.
-The current architectural trend in the province is modernist architecture, signaling an end to colonial architecture in the province.

-Music

-The music of the Novo Ecijanos is more concentrated on the Tagalog traditional and international music.
-The province shares the music heritage of other Tagalog provinces such as Rizal, Batangas, Bataan, Bulacan, Quezon, and Laguna.

-Visual arts

-Many Novo ecijanos have been internationally known for their visual arts.
-The mediums are diverse, from garlic oil, blood, hair, threads, clays, pastels, leaves, mud, bronze, marble, cotton, pina, and paints which introduced as Indigenous Materials or Indigenouism movement started by Internationally known Hair and Blood Painter of the Philippines.